tldr-pages/tldr/pages/common/nnn.md

 - Sort files on [a]pparent disk usage / [d]isk usage / [e]xtension / [r]everse / [s]ize / [t]ime / [v]ersion:

 `nnn -T {{a|d|e|r|s|t|v}}`

+- Open a file you have selected

+'nnn' then with the file selected press 'o' then Enter.
+Type the program you want to open the file with i.e vim and press Enter again.
+Then finally press [C]li or [G]ui.